keboola/developers-docs/cli/structure/index.md

   }
 ```

-And in case you let the object IDs be included in directory names (see [init](/cli/commands/init/) command for more details):
+In case you let the object IDs be included in directory names (see [init](/cli/commands/init/) command for more details):

 ```json
 {